 Her recent series, developed with surplus mohair sourced from a local mill in Northern England, foregrounds the tactile and ephemeral nature of fibre, transformed through intensive brushing and hand-stitching.
-Guided by an ethos of slow craft, Kirby creates pieces that reward quiet, sustained attention.
-This sensibility underpins her ongoing exploration of material nuance, labour and care.

 Selected Exhibitions